-- It is funding provided by the UK Government for all eligible children because they want children to have a good nursery education so that they have the best start in life. - Some two-year-olds can get funded hours if their parents are on certain benefits or the child meets certain non-economic criteria.
-These children will get up to 570 funded entitlement hours over the year, they usually have 15 hours per week for 38 weeks.
-The 38 weeks are divided into three terms which are the same as the school terms. - All three- and four-year-olds can get funded entitlement hours from the school term after they turn three up until they go to school, this is called the universal funded entitlement.
-Children will get up to 570 funded entitlement hours over the year, they will usually have 15 hours per week for 38 weeks.
-The 38 weeks are divided into three terms which are the same as the school terms. - Lots of working parents can get the extended funded entitlement (EFE), which is another 15 hours, this is often called the "30-hour offer".
-This is because children can have up to 30 hours a week for 38 weeks which is a total of 1140 hours of funded entitlement a year. - The 38 weeks (or 570 hours) start at the beginning of April and finish at the end of March in the next year.
-The terms start in April with Summer, then September for Autumn and finish at the end of the Spring term (January to March).
+FEEE is funding provided by the UK Government for all eligible children because they want children to have a good nursery education so that they have the best start in life.

+- Nine-month-old children of eligible working parents can get funded entitlement hours the term after they turn 9 months old (FEEE1W).
+Children will get up to 570 funded entitlement hours over the year.
+This is for 15 hours per week for 38 weeks if parents meet the eligibility criteria.
+This will increase to 30 hours per week for 38 weeks from September 2025. - Two-year-old children of eligible working parents can get funded entitlement hours the term after they turn two (FEEE2W).
+Children will get up to 570 funded entitlement hours over the year.
+This is for 15 hours per week for 38 weeks if the parents meet the eligibility criteria.
+This will increase to 30 hours per week for 38 weeks from September 2025. - Some two-year-olds can get funded hours if their parents are on certain benefits, economic criteria or the child meets certain non-economic criteria (FEEE2).
+Children will get up to 570 funded entitlement hours over the year.
+This is for 15 hours per week for 38 weeks if the parents meet the eligibility criteria. - All three- and four-year-olds can get funded entitlement hours from the term after they turn three up until they go to school, this is called the universal funded entitlement (FEEE3&4).
+Children will get up to 570 funded entitlement hours over the year.
+This is for 15 hours per week for 38 weeks. - Three- and four-year-olds of eligible working parents can get the extended funded entitlement (EFE), which is another 15 hours in addition to the universal 15 funded hours, this is often called the "30-hour offer".
+This is because children can have up to 30 hours a week for 38 weeks which is a total of 1140 hours of funded entitlement a year. - The 38 weeks (or 570/1140 hours) start at the beginning of April and finish at the end of March in the following year and are divided into three terms in line with school terms.
+The terms are as follows: - Summer term April to July - o Autumn term September to December - Spring term January to March